DigitexOfficial/digitex_api_doc/trading_ws.md

 }
 ```

+In case of an error the value of `status` will be set to `REJECTED` and `errCode` will provide the appropriate error code.

 When conditional order is triggered the exchange will inform the trader with the following message and activate the order:

 ```json